Social Icons

 Directed by Tim Burton

-Frankenweenie is another masterful story telling stop motion animation by Tim Burton.
-The movie is fun and captivating, but I fear the tone and the desire to make the movie black and white to set the mode for the Frankenstein story will not go well with children.
-In my own view after a while I forgot the movie was set in black and white and just enjoyed every moment of seeing how Burton made a film I will remember for a long time to come.
+Frankenweenie is another masterful stop-motion animation by Tim Burton.
+The movie is fun and captivating, but I fear the black-and-white tone, intended to set the mood for the Frankenstein story, might not sit well with children.
+Personally, after a while, I forgot the movie was in black and white and just enjoyed every moment of Burton’s storytelling.
+The plot is well crafted and holds a strong place in my mind, here is a film I’ll remember for a long time.

-In case you have missed seeing this movie in 2012, I can guarantee that if you do now, you will enjoy it.
+If you missed seeing this movie in 2012, I can guarantee you’ll enjoy it if you watch it now.

 0 comments: